Pritom-Chaki/Pritom-Chaki/README.md

 <br/>

-- 🔭 I’m currently working on [On Virtual World](https://www.onvirtualworld.com).
+- 👔 I’m currently working on [On Virtual World](https://www.onvirtualworld.com).
-- 🌱 I’m currently learning more about Flutter .
+- 🔭 I’m currently learning more about Flutter .
-- 👔 I’m currently working on some Flutter Packages.
+- 🌱 I'm currently building on some Flutter packages.
 - 🛠️ Also I have experience in PHP Laravel and Node JS
 - 👀 I’m looking to collaborate on [Flutter Package](https://pub.dev/publishers/pritom.me/packages).
 - 💬 Ask me about Flutter or any tech-related stuff.